rems-project/sail/BUILDING.md

 opam install linenoise
 make isail
 ```
-To test Sail is installed correctly, execute the following from the
+To test if Sail behaves correctly, execute the following from the
 root directory of the sail repository.
 You may also need to set
 $LEM_DIR to the root of the lem repository for the lem tests.
 Some of
 the C backend tests will fail if valgrind isn't installed.
 Some tests will